Nica Pierce: Curse of Chucky (2013)

+Cult of Chucky (2017)

-In Cult of Chucky, Fiona Dourif reprising her role as Nica Pierce, now committed to a mental hospital.
-She is convinced by the hospital's psychologist and sexual abuser, Dr. Foley, that Chucky was a figment of her imagination and that she truly killed her family during the events of the prior film.
+Fiona Dourif reprises her role as Nica Pierce in Cult of Chucky.
+Now committed to a mental hospital, she is convinced by the hospital's psychologist and sexual abuser, Dr. Foley, that Chucky was a figment of her imagination and that she truly killed her family during the events of the prior film.
 After multiple Chucky dolls appear at the hospital, Nica is blamed for the various murders which happen to the other patients.
 The film ends with Nica becoming possessed by Chucky, and they escape the mental hospital with Tiffany.

 Television

+Chucky (2021-2024)

 Nica became a recurring character in the television series Chucky, with Dourif also reprising her role.

-Four years after the events of Cult of Chucky, Nica is still possessed by Chucky and staying with Tiffany in a hotel room in Hackensack, New Jersey, where Chucky and Tiffany are originally from.
+In the first season, four years after the events of Cult of Chucky, Nica is still possessed by Chucky and staying with Tiffany in a hotel room in Hackensack, New Jersey, where Chucky and Tiffany are originally from.
 Nica is able to regain control of her body temporarily, usually at the sight of blood.
 During one incident she attempts to free a victim Chucky and Tiffany have tied to a chair, but he becomes scared and hits her, allowing Chucky to take control and slit the man's throat.
 She later tries pretending to be Chucky to trick Tiffany but Tiffany isn't fooled and knocks Nica out with a frying pan.

 Tiffany ties Nica up and leaves her trapped inside Charles Lee Ray's childhood home.
 Later, Devon Evans breaks into the house and discovers Nica, who begs him to set her free.
 He does, but it turns out it's actually Chucky pretending to be Nica and tasers Devon unconscious.
 After Chucky splits his soul into an army of dolls, Nica/Chucky get into a fight with Tiffany, who slaps her to the ground, allowing Nica to regain control.
 One of the Chucky dolls tells Tiffany to kill her, but Tiffany, having developed feelings for Nica, decapitates the doll and knocks Nica out with a sedative.
 When Nica awakens she is horrified to discover that Tiffany (to protect herself from Chucky) has amputated her arms and legs.